npm/policies/privacy.md

 ## United States Jurisdiction

 The npm service is hosted in the United States.
-This Privacy Policy applies primarily to residents of the United States.
-Parts of this Privacy Policy may not apply to visitors outside the United States.
+This Privacy Policy is intended to comply with privacy laws in the United States and may not comply with all privacy laws in other countries.

 If you are a non-US user of the service, by using our service and providing us with data, you acknowledge, agree and provide your